 One of the biggest challenges water system owners face is replacing their aging infrastructure steadily to stay ahead of the facility’s life span.
 After all, replacing an old water main during a scheduled replacement program is better than having an inconvenient water main break in the middle of winter.
 However, it can be daunting when considering the miles of pipeline in a system and the limited funds available.
 How do you prioritize which water mains should be replaced first?
 Below are some items municipalities should consider when planning their next water main replacement project.

 Age and Size of Water Main

-Water system owners should keep a record of water main breaks, leaks, and condition assessments in their system.
+Water system owners should record water main breaks, leaks, and condition assessments in their systems.
 The record should include details such as:

 - Date of the occurrence